rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 ---------------------------------------

 You may have seen reference to retention in differing parts of this documentation.
-Retention in a backup context is the amount of time we keep backups for and their granularity.
+Retention in a backup context is the amount of time we keep backups for and how frequently we create backups (their granularity).

 In a perfect world this would be indefinite, however the more backups we keep the more data is kept and therefore cost increases.